Engaging Diverse Families

 In the Words of District Staff

-“The [families living in poverty and with non-English speakers] reaching out to us for help, want to feel welcome in school.
+“The [families living in poverty] reaching out to us for help, want to feel welcome in school.
 They haven't always had a good schooling experience themselves, and so, walking into this building can be a very scary thing, even though we're an elementary school.
 It can still be scary to walk in when it draws up some of their own emotions and fears of bad experiences.”

 Best Practices in Engaging Diverse Families - From Hanover Research, this report examines literature and case studies on engaging diverse families in public, K12 settings.
 It focuses in particular on the experiences and needs of large, urban public school districts, and on the experiences and needs of African-American and Hispanic families.